jiadodeja/bike-rental-prediction-model/README.md

 ## 📁 Dataset

-We use the `day.csv` dataset (commonly from the UCI Bike Sharing Dataset), which contains daily records of bike rentals along with weather and seasonal information.
+Uses the `day.csv` dataset (commonly from the UCI Bike Sharing Dataset), which contains daily records of bike rentals along with weather and seasonal information.

 ### Example Features:
 - **temp**: Normalized temperature in Celsius